- Departments G - Z

 - Online by Card, ApplePay, GooglePay or E-Check go to PayIt

 - DROP BOX located outside our office door at the Gateway Center, 228 South Churton Street, Hillsborough

-- Taxes can be paid by mail to Orange County Tax Collector, PO Box 8181, Hillsborough NC 27278
+- By mail to Orange County Tax Office, PO Box 8181, Hillsborough, NC 27278

 - Phone payments by Card (919-583-6137), a convenience fee is charged by a third party